State of South Carolina Sales Tax The 2012-2013 South Carolina State Sales Tax

 • South Carolina has no special sales tax jurisdictions with local sales taxes in addition to the state sales tax

-Some cities levy additional taxes on prepared food and liquor,with total taxation as high as a 16.5% on mixed drinks in Myrte Beach.
+Some cities levy additional taxes on prepared food and liquor,with total taxation as high as a 16.5% on mixed drinks in Myrtle Beach.
 Additional surtaxes may also be collected on the sale of prepared food in some counties.
 The state sales tax on the sale of most motor vehicles is capped at $300.

 South Carolina does have a sales tax holiday on the first weekend of August every year, created to benefit back-to-school shoppers.
 Many school-related items, including clothes and computer equipment, can be purchased sales tax free during this weekend.
-Additionally, senior citizens over age 85 can receive a 1% discount on their sales tax bill on all purchases.

 1.2 -